 Students apply to one of the consortium universities, and spend at least one semester at one of the partner institutions.
 At the successful completion of the programme students will be awarded a joint or double master's degree recognized in the countries of the consortium partners.

-Selections take place yearly; the call for applications for the academic year 2020/21 will be opened until March 18th, 2020.
-More information on the application procedure is available on the programme’s website.
+Selections take place yearly; the call for applications for the academic year 2023/2024 will be open from January 16th, 2023.

 Qualification: Master's Degree in Sustainable Development - Italian Laurea magistrale